The Music & Life of Bob Marley Class

 "Music is more than music." - Bob Marley

-READ Matt's introductory notes where he passionately discusses his attraction and inspiration for Marley and the core vibration from which he teaches the class.
+READ Matt's introductory notes where he passionately discusses how he came to Marley and the core vibration from which he teaches the class.

 The story of Bob Marley’s life can be seen as one of a true modern day sage who remained committed to his vision of raising consciousness through music, truth and LOVE.
 His music is so powerful and expansive that it transcends the very idiom from which it came because it has the ability to communicate regardless of language, race, gender, religion or nationalistic boundaries.

-This one semester class at Berklee consists of 15 auditioned singers and instrumentalists who come from around the world.
-In a lecture-demonstration format, Matt takes the students on a biographical tour of Marley’s fascinating life, and then rigorously coaches the ensemble as they prepare for proefessional level performances.
-Aided by inspiring audio / video examples and class-wide discussions, students learn about the evolution of Marley’s career and the socio-political and spiritual (Rastafarian) circumstances from which his music and ideas arose.
+This one semester class at Berklee (that Matt has taught at other institutions and online) consists of 13 auditioned singers and instrumentalists who come from around the world.
+In a lecture-demonstration format, Matt takes the students on a biographical tour of Marley’s fascinating life, and then rigorously coaches the ensemble as they prepare for professional level performances.
+Aided by inspiring audio / video examples and class-wide discussions, students learn about the evolution of Marley’s career and the socio-political and spiritual circumstances from which his music and ideas arose.
 Students also learn the discipline of playing reggae music in a large ensemble where the emphasis is on working together as they layer specific rhythmic and melodic parts, one of the deepest legacies of music from the African diaspora.

 Matt has written meticulous arrangements taken directly from Marley recordings and include some additional horn parts, some subtle reharmonizations and some new introductions and endings.